There are two routes you can take to travel from Chiang Mai to Mae Sot:

 |Chiang Mai||Mae Sot||Ticket||Service|

 - The journey by bus is scheduled to take 6 hours 45 minutes.

 - Express Bus services include a snack and the bus has an on board toilet.

 - Direct bus services to Mae Sot depart from Chiang Mai Bus Terminal 3:

 - Direct bus services from Chiang Mai terminate at Mae Sot Central Bus Station:

-Use the Search Box below to buy your tickets on the direct bus services from Chiang Mai to Mae Sot:
+Use the Search Box below to buy your tickets from Chiang Mai to Mae Sot.

 - For train tickets from Chiang Mai to Phitsanulok change the destination to ‘Phitsanulok’.

 Bus and minivan tickets from Phitsanulok to Mae Sot can be purchased from the ticket counters at Phitsanulok Bus Terminal 2.
 There are frequent services from Phitsanulok to Mae Sot up until around 15.30 when services stop running for the day.
 We recommend that if you are travelling via Phitsanulok you check departure times at the bus station take the first available bus or minivan service.
 Minivan services tend to depart when they are full rather than following a strict schedule.

 Travel by train via Phitsanulok